|

 water ski in the Mediterranean sea, or in etangs (salt lakes) or

 inland in fresh water lakes.
+Winter Sports.

 Winter sports in the nearby Pyrenees include downhill skiing and